 Some medical conditions may interact with Azithromycin Oral Suspension.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you have liver or kidney problems, a slow or irregular heartbeat, myasthenia gravis, or are on a low-salt (sodium) diet
+- if you have liver or kidney problems, a slow or irregular heartbeat, or myasthenia gravis

 - if you have a history of low blood potassium or magnesium levels